Home

 How it works

-Say that you have two accountants located in different locations.
+Say you have two accountants located in different locations.
 One is in New York, and the other one is in California.
-If the U.S. didn’t have established accounting rules and principles—cue GAAP—and each accountant used the accounting rules normalized in their region, it would be impossible for these two accountants to understand each other’s work.
+If the U.S. didn’t have established accounting rules and principles (i.e., GAAP), and each accountant used the accounting rules preferred by companies in their region, it would be impossible for these two accountants to understand each other’s work.

 2. The principle of consistency

-The consistency principle asserts the need to apply consistent standards and practices across all accounting periods and financial statements.
+The consistency principle requires companies to apply consistent standards and practices across all accounting periods and financial statements.

-Any changes in your typical accounting practices need to be noted (with an explanation and justification) in the footnote section of the financial statements.
-These footnotes can give business leaders and investors greater visibility into account balances, practices, and potential risk factors.
+Accountants need to note any changes in their typical accounting practices and provide an explanation and justification in the footnote section of the financial statements.
+These footnotes give business leaders and investors greater visibility into account balances, practices, and potential risk factors.

 How it works

-Say that you are a small business and your accountant, Raphael, uses the cash-basis accounting method to create a profit and loss statement.
+Say you’re are a small business and your accountant, Raphael, uses the cash-basis accounting method to create a profit and loss statement.

-When switching to the accrual method, Raphael must document this change in your business’ footnotes and accounting policies.
+When switching to the accrual method, Raphael must document this change in the financial statement footnotes.
 He should explain the change and how it might impact future reports.

 3. The principle of sincerity

-Sincerity refers to the honest documentation and disclosure of the company’s financial health.
-This means that the accountant isn’t misleading business leaders, investors, creditors, or shareholders by ensuring that all information is presented fairly and as accurately as possible.
+Sincerity refers to honestly documenting and disclosing the company’s financial performance.
+This means the accountant isn’t misleading business leaders, investors, creditors, or shareholders to make the company seem more profitable or financially stable.
+They have to present all information as accurately as possible.

 How it works

 Imagine your business, NextGen Lenders, struggled to reach its sales goals this year.
-But luck knocked on the door, and an investment opportunity from Gama appeared.
+But luck knocked on the door, and a funding opportunity from Gama appeared.

-Raphael, who is still your accountant, is preparing the income statement and other relevant financial statements so Gama can look at them.
-Now, he can easily misrepresent information and showcase a higher revenue to put NextGen Lenders in a more favorable investment position.
+Raphael, who is still your accountant, is preparing the financial statements so Gama can look at them.
+Should he misrepresent information, presenting higher revenue to put NextGen Lenders in a more favorable investment position?

-But he can’t—and most importantly—shouldn’t do that.
-As an accountant, Raphael is obliged under GAAP to prepare financial reports fairly and accurately without misleading anyone.
+Under the principle of sincerity, he can’t—and most importantly—shouldn’t do that.
+Raphael is required to prepare financial reports fairly and accurately without misleading anyone.

 4. The principle of permanence of methods

-It’s also necessary for accountants to use the same financial reporting methods across financial statements.
-Committing to a single method when preparing financial reports makes it easier to compare them when required—and it also proves that the company only uses consistent and best practices.
+Accountants must also use the same financial reporting methods across financial statements.
+Committing to a single method when preparing financial reports makes it easier to compare them when required—and it also proves that the company follows best practices.

 How it works

-Raphael has decided to take a three-month sabbatical.
-You bring in another accountant, Ben, to substitute him for the time being.
-Now Ben should be able to look at your company’s books and reach the same conclusions as Raphael did because the same accounting methods were used throughout the history of the business’ operations.
+Raphael decides to take a three-month sabbatical.
+You bring in another accountant, Ben, to fill in while Raphael is out.
+Ben should be able to look at your company’s books and reach the same conclusions as Raphael did because the same accounting methods were used throughout the business’ operations.

 5. The principle of non-compensation